If you grieve losses in advance, you are not alone—or neurotic. Rather, you are experiencing an aspect of your highly sensitive trait.

 ― A.A.
 Milne

-I think this constant awareness of the arc of life is part of my deep-processing HSP nature.
-Elaine Aron has a name for this: anticipatory grief.* In The Highly Sensitive Person, she explains why HSPs find medical appointments particularly stressful and over-arousing: “your deep intuition cannot ignore the shadowy presence of suffering and death, the human condition.”
+Elaine Aron has a name for this constant awareness of the arc of life: anticipatory grief.* In The Highly Sensitive Person, explaining why HSPs find medical appointments particularly stressful and over-arousing, she comments that “your deep intuition cannot ignore the shadowy presence of suffering and death, the human condition.”

 For HSPs, this isn’t gloomy or neurotic.
 On the contrary, Elaine says, “Living life aware of death makes sense to me, provided it increases your appreciation of the moment.”
 Eeyore might say, “Mourning things in advance thing does not count as Gloomy Behavior, especially as it introduces dangerously Grateful Tendencies.”